jamiemill/play-ios-assets-test/README.md

           foo = 17;

+## Reproducing on the command-line:

+- Run the server with `play run`

+- Make a pipelined request for three files: echo -e "GET /assets/javascripts/1.js HTTP/1.1\r\n\r\n GET /assets/javascripts/2.js HTTP/1.1\r\n\r\n GET /assets/javascripts/3.js HTTP/1.1\r\n" | nc localhost 9000

+- You should see files return out of order, or one file interrupting another.

+## Relevant bugs:

+- This seems similar, and is where I copied the netcat code from above: https://play.lighthouseapp.com/projects/82401/tickets/716-no-support-for-http-11-pipelined-requests

+## Common denominators:

 - In my tests with real javascript files what's actually happening is that script streams are being mixed up.
 Halfway through one script, another will be dumped, including its headers.